Frequently Asked Questions

 What do MyFutureChoice Programmes contain?

 Depending on the programme, a range of services are provided to students and staff.
-The core of all the programmes is an interest questionnaire with an associated feedback report which matches students’ interests with possible further education or career options.
+The core of all the programmes is an interest questionnaire with an associated feedback report which matches students’ interests with possible higher education or career options.
 Aptitude testing and an interviewing service are offered as options in some of the programmes.
 All the programmes also come with a range of student and staff support materials, information resources and study aids, though these vary from programme to programme.

 What is the aim of the MyFutureChoice Programmes?